Seamus Ross

 Seamus Ross (born November 12, 1957) is a digital humanities and digital curation academic and researcher based in Canada.

 He is the son of James Francis Ross, a philosopher, and Kathleen Fallon Ross, a nurse.
 After graduating from the William Penn Charter School, he earned his A.B.
 (1979) from Vassar College (United States), his M.A.
 (1982) from the University of Pennsylvania (USA), and his D.Phil.
 (1992) from the University of Oxford (UK).

-Seamus Ross is Professor at the iSchool at the University of Toronto, also known as the Faculty of Information and from 2009 through 2015 he served as the School's Dean.
-During 2016, he is Visiting Professor at the School of Information Sciences and Technology, Athens University of Economics and Business (Athens, GR), and Interim Director of the McLuhan Centre for Culture and Technology at the University of Toronto.
-Before joining Toronto, he was Professor of Humanities Informatics and Digital Curation and Founding Director of HATII (Humanities Advanced Technology and Information Institute) (1997–2009) at the University of Glasgow.
-He was one of the founders of and served as Associate Director of the Digital Curation Centre (2004–9) in the UK, and was Principal Director of ERPANET and Digital Preservation Europe (DPE) and a co-principal investigator such projects as the DELOS Digital Libraries Network of Excellence, Planets and the Digicult Forum.
-From the beginning of 1990 through 1996, Ross was Assistant Secretary (Information Technology) at the British Academy in London.
+Seamus Ross is professor at the iSchool at the University of Toronto, also known as the Faculty of Information and from 2009 through 2015 he served as the school's dean.
+During 2016, he was visiting professor at the School of Information Sciences and Technology, Athens University of Economics and Business (Athens, GR), and interim director of the McLuhan Centre for Culture and Technology at the University of Toronto.
+Before joining Toronto, he was professor of humanities informatics and digital curation and founding director of HATII (Humanities Advanced Technology and Information Institute) (1997–2009) at the University of Glasgow.
+He was one of the founders of and served as associate director of the Digital Curation Centre (2004–9) in the UK, and was principal director of ERPANET and Digital Preservation Europe (DPE) and a co-principal investigator such projects as the DELOS Digital Libraries Network of Excellence, Planets and the Digicult Forum.
+From the beginning of 1990 through 1996, Ross was assistant secretary (information technology) at the British Academy in London.